Building & Loading ‘Big Test Data’ into MarkLogic

 MarkLogic is a NoSQL DB designed to store, search, and handle large amounts of heterogeneous data.
 Relational databases need a schema to define what data are stored, how it is categorized in tables, and the relationship between the tables.
 In MarkLogic, documents are the data and there is no schema per se.

 In a document data model, all the data is typically contained in the same document, so the data is already denormalized.
-Content in blogs, press release, user manuals, books, articles, web pages, sensor data, and emails are modeled as documents.
+Blog content, press releases, user manuals, books, articles, web pages, sensor data, and emails are modeled as documents.
 MarkLogic helps complex applications interact with large JSON, XML, SGML, HTML, RDF triples, binary files, and other popular content formats.

 Populating MarkLogic